Data protection measures¶

 Managed log files are rotated by the Flying Circus infrastructure automatically with sensible retention times.

-Changes in the Flying Circus user directory (e.g., SSH keys) can be performed by the customer themselves or through our support.
+Changes in the Flying Circus portal (e.g., SSH keys) can be performed by the customer themselves or through our support.
 If the change happens through our support then it must be documented beforehand and confirmed by the customer after the change has been performed.

 The Flying Circus ensures that all actions taken by system administrators are covered by a contract or order with the customers affected by the action.
 This can be due to broad maintenance contracts or due to specific support requests.